Fractional CFO · Nonprofit Sector

 A Solid Starting Point

-Getting on solid financial footing isn't glamorous work, but it's the work that makes everything else possible.
+Before we talk about five-year projections or strategic growth, I want to understand where you actually are.
+Getting on solid financial footing isn't glamorous work — but it's the work that makes every other conversation possible.
 Think of it as making sure the wheels are on before we hit the accelerator.

 A structured review of your current financial data, reporting, close process, and systems — identifying gaps, inconsistencies, and the highest-priority areas to address.